Cacao-Chocolate™, Indigenous Badge of Honor

-The Food of the Gods was first discovered, originated and sourced as Indigenous Chocolate over 5000 years ago by the De'Aruhuä, the Masters of the Forest who used it as spiritual vehicle to higher realms of consciousness.
-Indigenous Chocolate (product) is "Natural Organic Cacao Chocolate Bars" that are made from rarest wild Amerindian Theobroma cacao (endemic/indigenous cacao) which was traded with other tribes from harvests of the precious seeds at the birthplace on the Guiana Shield
+Better said, the Food of Our Gods (here in South America) was first discovered, originated, and sourced as Indigenous Chocolate over 5000 years ago by the De'Aruhuä, the Masters of the Forest who used it as a spiritual vehicle to obtain higher realms of consciousness.
+Their Indigenous Chocolate (product) is "Natural Organic Cacao Chocolate Bars" that are made from the rarest wild Amerindian Theobroma cacao (endemic/indigenous cacao), which was traded with other tribes from harvests of the precious seeds at the birthplace of the plant species on the Guiana Shield.

-Now these same people are finally rediscovering their primitive roots and recovering their customs, histories and traditions by producing "Pure, Organic, Wild-Grown, Original, Single-Origin, Extra-Fine and Aromatic Indigenous Cacao" and making their own "Indigenous Chocolate" for chocolate connoisseurs and artisan chocolatiers.
-In 2022, it was determined that the Guiana Shield is the evolutionary birthplace of the Theobroma cacao genome, internationalists say it is imperative to protect these natural regions at all cost to preserve the biodiversity of the origin and source of Theobroma cacao.
-In its rarest wild state this plant is actually in danger of extinction and gene pool contamination.
+Now, these same people are finally rediscovering their primitive roots and recovering their customs, histories and traditions by producing "Pure, Organic, Wild-Grown, Original, Single-Origin, Extra-Fine and Aromatic Indigenous Cacao" and making their own "Indigenous Chocolate" for chocolate connoisseurs and artisan chocolatiers.
+In 2022, it was determined that the Guiana Shield is the evolutionary birthplace of the Theobroma cacao genome; internationalists say it is imperative to protect these natural regions at all costs to preserve the biodiversity of the origin and source of Theobroma cacao.
+This plant is in danger of extinction and gene pool contamination in its rarest wild state.

 Indigenous Chocolate is the source and origin of all chocolate, it is the first type of chocolate ever made and is based on all natural Indigenous ingredients in law, in 2020.
 All chocolate is unlawfully derived from Indigenous Chocolate™, the Indigenous Chocolate Trademark and trade name belong to the Indigenous Peoples of South America, in an initiative led by the Piaroa People (Huottuja Foundation) working together with other tribes and their governments.